mck-9061/CATS/building.md

 You'll also need to compile the Python script using the command in `build_TraversalSystem.sh`.

 The project can then be built as a regular .NET Framework Windows Forms app.

+## Installer
+The installer can be built with Inno Setup.
+Open `setup/setup-script.iss` and compile.